KatherineTurpenoff/ELK_Stack_Project/README.md

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+-
+- Metricbeat collects staistics and metrics for the webserver machines.
+Through this data we can monitor CPU usage, memory, diskIO, and the number of docker containers per machine.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: